hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Then you can create a branch in your repository.
+A short, descriptive branch name enables your collaborators to see ongoing work at a glance.
+By creating a branch, you create a space to work without affecting the default branch.
+Additionally, you give collaborators a chance to review your work.